gatsbyjs/gatsby/docs/docs/location-data-from-props.md

 ## Use cases

-Through client-side routing in Gatsby you can provide a location object instead of strings, helpful in a number of situations.
+Through client-side routing in Gatsby you can provide a location object instead of strings, which are helpful in a number of situations:

 - Providing state to linked components
 - Client-only routes